-I married Peg (Phyllis Irene) MENZ (1949- ) (Peg was always known by this name, even at her school, Millbrook Primary) , on 2nd September 1967 at Cudlee Creek Methodist Church, Cudlee Creek, SA, Australia.
+I married Peg (Phyllis Irene) MENZ (1949- ) (Peg was always known by this name, even at her schools, Millbrook Primary and Birdwood High), on 2nd September 1967 at Cudlee Creek Methodist Church , Cudlee Creek, SA, Australia.

 Peg and I have four sons.

 Nicholas James (1968- ), Wayne Robert (1971- ), Graham Brian (1973- ) and Jason Mark (1976- ).

 I attended the East End Markets with my father, Wal, from the age of about 5 and I always thought that I would work in markets, however, during my high school years, my teachers persuaded me that I should be come a teacher, (because, they said, that I would be wasting his life by working in the markets) but I did not feel comfortable with this, and quit Teachers College after a couple of years and to work in an office.